liflab/beepbeep-3-book/markdown/use-cases/README.md

 ![Processing the Voyager data.](processing.png)

 In the first copy of the stream, we apply a `FunctionTree` which extracts the first element of the input array (a year), the second element of the array (the number of a day in the year), and passes these two values to a custom function called `ToDate`, which turns them into a single number.
 This number corresponds to the number of days elapsed since January 1st, 1977 (the first day in the input files).
 Converting the date in such a format will make it easier to plot afterwards.
-This date is then fed into an <!--\index{UpdateTableStream@\texttt{UpdateTableStream}} \texttt{UpdateTableStream}-->`UpdateTableStream`<!--/i--> processor, and will provides values for the first column of a three-column table.
+This date is then fed into an <!--\index{UpdateTableStream@\texttt{UpdateTableStream}} \texttt{UpdateTableStream}-->`UpdateTableStream`<!--/i--> processor, and will provide values for the first column of a three-column table.

 In the second copy of the stream, we extract the fourth component of the input array and convert it into a number.
 This number corresponds to the spacecraft's distance.
 The third copy of the stream is trimmed from its first event, and the distance to the Sun is also extracted.
 The two values are then subtracted.
 The end result is a stream of numbers, representing the difference in distance between two successive events.
 Since events are spaced by exactly one week, this value makes a crude approximation of the spacecraft's weekly speed.

-However, since the weekly distance is very close to the measurement's precision, we "smoothen" those values by replacing them by the average of each two successive points.
-This is the task of the <!--\index{Smoothen@\texttt{Smoothen}} \texttt{Smoothen}-->`Smoothen`<!--/i--> processor, represented in the diagram by a piece of sandpaper.
+However, since the weekly distance is very close to the measurement's precision, we "smooth" those values by replacing them by the average of each two successive points.
+This is the task of the <!--\index{Smooth@\texttt{Smooth}} \texttt{Smooth}-->`Smooth`<!--/i--> processor, represented in the diagram by a piece of sandpaper.

 This stream is again separated in two.
 The first copy goes directly into the table, and provides the values for its second column.
 The second copy goes first into a `PeakFinder` processor from the *Signal* palette, before being sent into the table as its third column.
 The end result is a processor chain that populates a table containing:

 - The number of days since 1/1/1977
-- The smoothened weekly speed
+- The smoothed weekly speed
 - The peaks extracted from the weekly speed

 In code, this chain of processor looks as follows: